-- 14.3.
-We recognise that no filter can be guaranteed to be 100% effective.
-The head teacher along with the Regional Operations Director, will check that the academy is satisfied that their filtering system manages the following content (and web search).
-The filtering will have regard to: - Discrimination a web search that promotes the unjust or prejudicial treatment of people on the grounds of race, religion, age, sexuality, gender identity, disability; drugs/substance abuse - displays or promotes the illegal use of drugs or substances; - Extremism promotes terrorism and terrorist ideologies, violence or intolerance; malware/hacking - promotes the compromising of systems including anonymous browsing and other filter bypass tools as well as sites hosting malicious content; - Pornography displays sexual acts or explicit images; piracy and copyright theft - includes illegal provision of copyrighted material; - Self-harm promotes or displays deliberate self-harm (including suicide and eating disorders); violence - displays or promotes the use of physical force intended to hurt or kill. - 14.4.
+- Pornography displays sexual acts or explicit images; piracy and copyright theft - includes illegal provision of copyrighted material; - Self-harm promotes or displays deliberate self-harm (including suicide and eating disorders); violence - displays or promotes the use of physical force intended to hurt or kill. - 14.4.
 The academy makes sure that their filtering system meets the following principles: - Age appropriate, differentiated filtering includes the ability to vary filtering strength appropriate to age and role; has the ability and ease of use that allows academies to control the filter themselves to permit or deny access to specific content; - The filtering provider publishes a rationale that details their approach to filtering with classification and categorisation as well as over blocking; - The filtering system has the ability to identify users; - Mobile and App content mobile and app content is often delivered in entirely different mechanisms from that delivered through a traditional web browser.
 To what extent does the filter system block inappropriate content via mobile and app technologies (beyond typical web browser delivered content); - Multiple language support the ability for the system to manage relevant languages.
-Network level filtering should be applied at 'network level' ie, not reliant on any software on user devices; - Reporting mechanism the ability to report inappropriate content for access or blocking.
-Reports - the system offers clear historical information on the websites visited by your users.
+Network level filtering should be applied at 'network level' i.e., not reliant on any software on user devices; - Reporting mechanism the ability to report inappropriate content for access or blocking.
+Reports - the system offers clear historical information on the websites visited by your users. - 14.5.
+We recognise that no monitoring can guarantee 100% effectiveness.
+The academy will make sure that there are appropriate monitoring systems in place to check for: - Content that is illegal, for example child abuse images and terrorist content; - The repeated use of force, threat or coercion to abuse, intimidate or aggressively dominate others;

-- 14.5.
-We recognise that no monitoring can guarantee 100% effective.
-The academy makes sure there are appropriate monitoring systems in place to check for: - Content that is illegal, for example child abuse images and terrorist content; - The repeated use of force, threat or coercion to abuse, intimidate or aggressively dominate others; - Encouraging the child into a coercive/manipulative sexual relationship.
+- Encouraging the child into a coercive/manipulative sexual relationship.
 This may include encouragement to meet; - Promotes the unjust or prejudicial treatment of people on the grounds of race, religion, age, sex, sexuality, disability or gender identity; - Displays or promotes the illegal use of drugs or substances; - Promotes terrorism and terrorist ideologies, violence or intolerance; - Displays sexual acts or explicit images; - Promotes or displays deliberate self-harm; promotes the use of physical force intended to hurt or kill; suggest the user is considering suicide. - 14.6.
-The Academy makes sure that the content is age appropriate includes the ability to implement variable monitoring appropriate to age.
+The academy makes sure that the content is age appropriate includes the ability to implement variable monitoring appropriate to age.
 The system includes the capability to monitor personal mobiles and app technologies (i.e. not owned by the school), ensure it is deployed and supported and how data is managed.